 Outsourcing in the Cloud Is the New Black

 In relation to outsourcing, the municipality's IT department opinion is that one should outsource where it makes sense, with care, to choose the right products with the right features and the right price.
 When it makes sense to shift to the cloud, one does.
-Therefore, the municipality does not rely only on Office 365 - they have a secondary backup in the cloud, and also for other solutions from larger providers, such as the financial system VM uses.
+Therefore, the municipality does not rely only on Microsoft 365 - they have a secondary backup in the cloud, and also for other solutions from larger providers, such as the financial system VM uses.
 This is a trend that has come to stay:

 “I think that in the coming years we will see a much larger movement towards cloud services.
 I don't think there can be any doubt - this is a clear movement that has been started,” concludes Christiansen.